temporalio/edu-appdatasec-go-code/exercises/codec-server/README.md

    Run your Codec Server with `go run ./codec-server/main.go` from the root of your project directory.
 This will block the terminal it runs in, and await connections.
-5. Now you can run a Workflow with data decoding.
+4. Now you can run your Custom Converter Workflow with the addition of data decoding.
 First, start the Worker:

    ```shell
    go run worker/main.go
    ```

-6. Next, from another terminal, run the Workflow starter:
+5. Next, from another terminal, run the Workflow starter:

    ```shell
    go run starter/main.go
    ```

    The workflow should complete successfully without further modification.
-7. Finally, run `temporal workflow show` for this exercise, with a `--codec-endpoint`:
+6. Finally, run `temporal workflow show` for this exercise, with a `--codec-endpoint`:

    ```